wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 2.2 (10/29/13) =
+* Added fully featured search forms with operators functionality in the forms module.
+Search forms inherit most of submit form functionality such as client/server validation.
+* Added "Required for Search" option in the entity attribute module.
+This feature will help separate submit form requirements from search requirements.
+* Replaced Shortcodes module with Views module.
+Shortcodes will be deprecated as WPAS V2.2.
+Using views module, you will be able to design how you want to display content.
+* Added attributes, taxonomies, and relationship unique identifiers tags to admin/user email notifications.
+* There are also some minor changes such as the addition of relationship name in the relationship editor.
+Relationship name will uniquely identify a particular instance.
+Make sure you add relationship name in your previously designed app relationships.
+* Fixed some bugs and improved overall stability of the WPAS generated plugins.
 = 2.0.5 (10/15/13) =
 * Added option to remove the operations screen.
 * Added option to remove filters and columns in entity list pages.